jjmacky/lm-toolkit/docs/prompt_dictionary/chain_of_thought/step_back.md

 ---
-date: 6 July 2024
+date: 8  July 2024
 ---

 ## Overview
-Step-Back Prompting is a technique that asks large language models (LLMs) to perform abstractions to derive high-level concepts and first principles from instances containing specific details.
+Step-back Prompting is a technique that asks large language models (LLMs) to perform abstractions to derive high-level concepts and first principles from instances containing specific details.
 By using these concepts and principles to guide reasoning, LLMs may be able to better follow a correct reasoning path towards a solution.

 ## First proposed
-Step-Back Prompting was proposed in October 2023 by Huaixiu Steven Zheng, Swaroop Mishra, Xinyun Chen, Heng-Tze Cheng, Ed H. Chi, Quoc V Le, and Denny Zhou in the paper ["Take a Step Back: Evoking Reasoning via Abstraction in Large Language Models"](https://arxiv.org/abs/2310.06117).
+Step-back Prompting was proposed in October 2023 by Huaixiu Steven Zheng, Swaroop Mishra, Xinyun Chen, Heng-Tze Cheng, Ed H. Chi, Quoc V Le, and Denny Zhou in the paper ["Take a Step Back: Evoking Reasoning via Abstraction in Large Language Models"](https://arxiv.org/abs/2310.06117).

 ## How to use it
-Step-Back Prompting involves two main steps when interacting with an LLM:
+Step-back Prompting involves two main steps when interacting with an LLM:

 1. The step-back prompt
     - Prompt the language model with a step-back question asking it to reason about the principles at play in a solution rather than the solution itself.